Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Reduction to a bound on the supremum of a certain stochastic process

 \section{Reduction to a bound on the supremum of a certain stochastic process}

-We begin by showing that when one wants to bound moments of $\lv\sum_{ij} a_{ij} X_i Y_j\rv$, the only difficulty is to bound expectation of suprema of certain stochastic process. \begin{lem} Assume that $X_1,X_2,\ldots$ and $Y_1,Y_2,\ldots$ are independent random variables with LCT such that \eqref{normalizacja} holds.
-Let $(a_{ij})_{ij}$ be an $\ban$ -valued matrix.
+We begin by showing that the only difficulty in bounding moments of $\lv\sum_{ij} a_{ij} X_i Y_j\rv$, is to bound the expectation of suprema of a certain stochastic process. \begin{lemma} Assume that $X_1,X_2,\ldots$ and $Y_1,Y_2,\ldots$ are symmetric independent random variables with LCT such that \eqref{normalizacja} holds.
+Let $\ban$ be a Banach space and $(a_{ij})_{ij}$ be an $\ban$ -valued matrix.
 Then for any $p\geq 1$ we have